AWCXV/GIFNet/README.md

-# GIFNet

 <div align="center">
   <img src="images/fig1_11_22.jpg" width="700px" />
-  <p>Fig. 1: Supporting single-modality tasks, the adopted low-level interaction between fusion tasks advances the learning of task-agnostic image features, leading to more generalised and efficient image fusion. </p>
+  <p>Fig. Supporting single-modality tasks, the adopted low-level interaction between fusion tasks advances the learning of task-agnostic image features, leading to more generalised and efficient image fusion. </p>
 </div>

+## 1 GIFNet
+This is the offical implementation for the paper titled "One Model for ALL: Low-Level Task Interaction Is a Key to Task-Agnostic Image Fusion".

+Paper (Currently unavailable)

 ## Environment
 ```